regcs/AliceLG/README.md

 Let Alice take your Blender artworks through the Looking Glass.
 This guide is to get you started.

 ## Background
 This addon was created for the use with the Looking Glass lightfield display.
-I am not associated with the Looking Glass Factory and devoloped this tool in my freetime because I love Blender and this new amazing display technology created by the Looking Glass Factory.
+I am not associated with the Looking Glass Factory and devoloped this tool privately in my freetime because I love Blender and this new amazing display technology created by the Looking Glass Factory.

 If you like this addon, I would be grateful if you would support its development with a donation.
 Thank you!